 🎨 Activity: Make Your Own Pattern

 Use beads, buttons, or draw shapes on paper.
-Make a repeating pattern using at least 2 different things.
-Show your pattern to a friend and ask them to extend it by 4 more.
+Make a repeating pattern using at least 3 different things (e.g., star, heart, circle).
+Show your pattern to a friend and ask them to find the core and extend it by 4 more.
+Then make a number pattern starting from any number!

 Let Us Begin!

-Look at a saree border or a floor tile.
-You will see the same design repeating again and again.
+Look at a saree border or a rangoli design.
+The same design repeats again and again.
 That is a pattern!
-Patterns are all around us -- in nature, in art, and in numbers.
+Patterns are everywhere — in nature, art, and numbers.
 When something repeats in the same order, it makes a pattern.
+The part that repeats is called the core.